asrayg/blur-this.com/README.md

 # blur.com  - Privacy Tool Application

 The Privacy Tool application is designed to provide users with a range of privacy-related features such as blurring faces and eyes in images and videos, and redacting sensitive information in PDFs.
 This project comprises two main components: the frontend and the backend.
+Uses computer vision and custom made models in the backend

 ## Table of Contents